anooruddh/devops/k8s-readme.md

 		  ...
 		status:
 		  qosClass: BestEffort

+**QoS Class: Guaranteed**

+	Limits:
+		cpu:     500m
+		memory:  200Mi
+	Requests:
+		cpu:        500m
+		memory:     200Mi

+**QoS Class: Burstable**  ( cpu are same, however memory is not mentioned, if mentioned but their value differe in both limits and requests)

+	Limits:
+		cpu:  500m
+	Requests:
+		cpu:        500m

+**QoS Class: BestEffort**

+	RESOURCE & LIMITS IS NOT SET IN MENIFEST FILE .YAML

 # The lifecycle of a Kubernetes Pod

 		kubectl or any other API client submits the Pod spec to the API server.